Partner with the Washington Conservation Corps

 - Wildland fire mitigation, including thinning and fuels reduction

-To complete these projects, WCC crews typically serve from 7 a.m. to 5:30 p.m., Monday through Thursday.
-Our crews can serve on extended schedules lasting up to eight days for remote projects.
+WCC crews serve from 7 a.m. to 5:30 p.m., Monday through Thursday, with the option for extended schedules up to eight days for remote or backcountry projects.
+A fullterm field crew serves up to 164 days with a partner during WCC's program year (October through early September).

 - Cash matching funds